jameszah/ESP32-CAM-Video-Recorder-junior/README.md

   In bright outdoor light - looking at the sun - it will slow down by half - to about 12 fps SVGA.
 You could lower quality to keep that at a higher fps, if you insist on looking at the sun.

-  Using a dollarstore SD card - EAGET circle10, U1 - it will record at about half of the camera capacity.
+  Using a dollarstore SD card - EAGET circle10, U1 - it will record at about half of the camera capacity -- in dull indoor light.

   You can look at the blinking red led on the back of the chip to see the recording rate -- sd chips for video are made to be more predictable.